dshovchko/smart-services/packages/smart-load-manager/README.md

 # smart-load-manager

-Queued loader and utility toolkit for third-party scripts.
+A queued loader and utility toolkit for third-party scripts.
 Provides a configurable `SmartService` base class, a cooperative `SmartLoad` queue, and tiny helpers for defer/idle orchestration.

 ## Features